blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

 Instead, use a configure file created by Martin on March 9, 2017.

-Download the `configure.wps` file from this Github page or copy the file (from the path below) and put into the `WPS` directory you are in.
+Download the `configure.wps` file from this GitHub page or copy the file (from the path below) and put into the `WPS` directory you are in.

     cp /uufs/chpc.utah.edu/common/home/u0553130/public_html/Ute_WRF/COMPILE/configure.wps .